-If you are successful in securing a physician position with the Prince Albert Parkland Health Region, you will need to apply and be approved for privileges prior to accessing any of the Region’s programs and facilities (including diagnostic services).
-You can contact the Region’s Medical Administrative Coordinator for more information on the credentials process.
+If you are successful in securing a physician position, you will need to apply and be approved for privileges prior to accessing any of the Region’s programs and facilities (including diagnostic services).
+You can contact the Medical Administrative Coordinator for more information on the credentials process.

 Deborah Wick – 306-765-6403

 Criminal Record Check

 The Saskatchewan Health Authority requires new practitioner staff members (physicians, residents, dentists and chiropractors) to complete and return a valid police criminal record check with the vulnerable sector search (dated within the last 90 days) along with the relevant APPHR practitioner staff application form prior to being offered a position